 17. Establish Good Working Hours

-I, for example, scheduled my Australia meetings at 8 am Central European Time and my USA meetings from 2 pm through 6 pm.
+For example, I scheduled my Australia meetings at 8 am Central European Time and my USA meetings from 2 pm to 6 pm.
 My European meetings occurred mid-morning to mid-afternoon.
 You have to be strategic about it.

-Also, one of the great things about working from home is no commute time.
-That means you can save from one to two hours per day of your life.
+Also, one of the great things about working from home is that there is no commute time.
+That means you can save from one to two hours per day.
 The problem is you inevitably spend that saved time by working more.
 I worked too many hours in the day; in fact, I could not even report my hours in the system because Germany has legal requirements on maximum hours of work, and if I reported them, I would have been breaking the law.
-So, I worked around it by taking unofficial time off when I needed to.
+So, I worked around it by taking unofficial time off when needed.

 18. Do Not Burn Yourself Out

-I remember starting out in the corporate world and seeing my manager or work co-workers still at the office late in the evening.
-I saw those very same people ending up in divorce or complaining that their children that did not even know them anymore.
-Why, because they gave too much.
+I remember starting out in the corporate world and seeing my manager or co-workers still at the office late in the evening.
+I saw those very same people end up in divorce or complaining that their children do not even know them anymore.
+Why?
+Because they gave too much.

-The problem with doing a good job is that you get more work and more responsibility.
+The problem with doing a good job is getting more work and responsibility.

 Why is that a problem?
-Well, if you are like I am, you enjoy it and take on more work, then at some point you are working long hours, and you might feel the weight of the world is on your shoulders.
+Well, if you are like me, you enjoy it and take on more work.
+At some point, you work long hours, and you might feel the weight of the world is on your shoulders.

 19. Take Breaks & Move Around